Banking Savings & Money Market Accounts

 What is compound interest?

-As we note above, when interest compounds, that means that the lender applies each new interest calculation to both the remaining loan (the principal) and any existing interest on the account.
-While this is problematic when it comes to debt and personal finance, it can be outstanding when it comes to saving and investing.
+When interest compounds, the lender applies each new interest calculation to both the remaining loan (the principal) and any existing interest on the account.

 Let’s skip ahead a bit: